Ubanimela/Ubanimela/cldoj1y5t000109lb6erwcrjl.md

 1.) **Technical Writing Communication**

-Technical Writing communication is an aspect of writing that deals with marketing communications that covers the area of B2B (business to business) writing.
+Technical communication is an aspect of writing that deals with marketing communications and covers the area of B2B (business-to-business) writing.

-The writer uniquely explains business products to raise awareness and help customers understand products and services.
+The writer uniquely explains business products to draw attention and help customers understand them.

 2.) **End-User Technical Writing**